GarimaGauri/BDD_PlaywrightwithJava/README.md

-# BDD basic framework playwright with java
+# BDD basic framework using playwright with java
 Automated test cases to test the main functionality on regression.